-- a.
-The Club Insurance allocation shall be managed and overseen by the Cornell University Risk Management Department in conjunction with Campus Activities. - xii.
-Students Helping Students Awards - The Students Helping Students allocation shall be managed and administered by the Cornell University Financial Aid Department. - The Students Helping Students Award provides assistance to students with necessary emergency expenses incurred during the fall or spring semesters that cannot be funded by other means. - c.
-Allowable expenses include, but are not limited to: - 1) travel expenses related to emergency situations (like the death of a relative) - extra basic living expenses needed due to fire, destruction, or natural disaster; replacement of stolen goods (not lost due to negligence) - 3) emergency medical or dental expenses not covered by insurance. - d.
-The Students Helping Students Award is not designed to cover standard expenses included in the budgeted cost of attendance for the academic year, non-emergency expenses, expenses that are extravagant or non-utilitarian, and so forth. - e.
-The Student Assembly Financial Aid Review Committee (FARC), a committee convened by the Student Assembly, reviews and approves grants anonymously. - B. Programming A programming byline is an organization (comprised of mainly of students) that are affiliated with a university department or unit.
-The department or unit along with the student leaders manages the allocated SAF funds for a specific programmatic reason that directly and positively impacts the undergraduate student population.
-The byline partners with Campus Activities in determining specific requirements to enable the organizations to function on campus. - i.
-Programming Council - a.
-Convocation Committee - Convocation shall receive advising (organizational guidance, staff support, financial, etc.) and programmatic collaboration from Campus Activities - 2) At the time of the selection of Convocation Committee membership, the Convocation Committee Chair must include at least six, but no more than ten voting members of the Assembly that belong to that class year to participate as full voting members of the Convocation Committee.
-Assembly members are expected to abide by the same attendance rules as all other Convocation Committee members.
-The Student Assembly Vice President for Finance shall serve as an ex-officio member of the Committee. - b.
-Concert Commission - CCC shall receive advising (organizational guidance, staff support, financial, etc.) and programmatic collaboration from Campus Activities - The Cornell Concert Commission should seek to hold concerts for undergraduate students in and around the Ithaca campus. - c.
-Cornell University Class Councils - CC shall receive advising (organizational guidance, staff support, financial, etc.) and programmatic collaboration from Campus Activities - Class Councils will program and promote events related to class pride and university traditions for each of the class years. - 3) The Senior Class Council will spearhead Senior Days. - (a) The majority of the funds allotted for Senior Days should be put toward planning no ticket cost events.
+xi.
+Student Club Insurance 872 873 a.
+The Club Insurance allocation shall be managed and overseen by the Cornell University Risk 874 Management Department in conjunction with Campus Activities.
+875 xii.
+Students Helping Students Awards The Students Helping Students allocation shall be managed and administered by the Cornell a.
+876 University Financial Aid Department.
+877 878 b.
+The Students Helping Students Award provides assistance to students with necessary emergency expenses incurred during the fall or spring semesters that cannot be funded by other 879 880 means.
+881 c.
+Allowable expenses include, but are not limited to: 1) travel expenses related to emergency situations (like the death of a relative) 882 2) extra basic living expenses needed due to fire, destruction, or natural disaster; replacement 883 of stolen goods (not lost due to negligence) 884 3) emergency medical or dental expenses not covered by insurance.
+885 d.
+The Students Helping Students Award is not designed to cover standard expenses included in 886 the budgeted cost of attendance for the academic year, non-emergency expenses, expenses that 887 888 are extravagant or non-utilitarian, and so forth. e.
+The Student Assembly Financial Aid Review Committee (FARC), a committee convened by 889 the Student Assembly, reviews and approves grants anonymously.
+890 B. Programming - A programming byline is an organization (comprised of mainly of students) that are 891 affiliated with a university department or unit.
+The department or unit along with the student leaders manages 892 the allocated SAF funds for a specific programmatic reason that directly and positively impacts the 893 894 undergraduate student population.
+The byline partners with Campus Activities in determining specific requirements to enable the organizations to function on campus.
+895 Programming Council 896 i. a.
+Convocation Committee 897 1) Convocation shall receive advising (organizational guidance, staff support, financial, etc.) 898 and programmatic collaboration from Campus Activities 899 2) At the time of the selection of Convocation Committee membership, the Convocation 900 901 Committee Chair must include at least six, but no more than ten voting members of the SA that belong to that class year to participate as full voting members of the Convocation 902 Committee.
+SA members are expected to abide by the same attendance rules as all other 903 Convocation Committee members.
+The SA Vice President for Finance shall serve as an ex-904 officio member of the Committee.
+905 906 b.
+Concert Commission 1) CCC shall receive advising (organizational guidance, staff support, financial, etc.) and 907 programmatic collaboration from Campus Activities 908 2) The Cornell Concert Commission should seek to hold concerts for undergraduate students 909 in and around the Ithaca campus.
+910 911 c.
+Cornell University Class Councils 1) CC shall receive advising (organizational guidance, staff support, financial, etc.) and 912 programmatic collaboration from Campus Activities 913 2) Class Councils will program and promote events related to class pride and university 914 traditions for each of the class years.
+915 916 3) The Senior Class Council will spearhead Senior Days. (a) The majority of the funds allotted for Senior Days should be put toward 917 planning no ticket cost events.
+918 919